How to Grow Apple Trees

 - Choose a full sun position in your garden or grow a dwarf variety in a large pot.

-- Look for a self-fertile variety unless you have the space for 2 or more trees.
+- Look for a self-pollinating apple tree variety unless you have the space for 2 or more trees.

 - Netting apple trees is essential to protect your crop from birds.